-Harlequin Shrimp, in my opinion, are one of the most beautiful marine invertebrates in the world.
-Just take a look.
-They are mostly white with colorful spots all over their mantis shaped body.
-In generaly, they grow to a maximum size of 2 inches.
-Females will be significantly larger than the males.
-The three most common reasons aquarium owners consider purchasing them are:
+Harlequin shrimp (Hymenocera picta), in my opinion, are one of the most beautiful marine invertebrates in the world.
+Just take a look!
+They are mostly white with colorful spots all over their mantis-shaped body.
+In general, they grow to a maximum size of 2 inches.
+(Females come out significantly larger than males) The three most common reasons aquarium owners consider purchasing them are:

 - Because they are gorgeous

 - To clear up an Asterina starfish infestation

 - To watch the shrimp’s amazing hunting behavior

 Table of Contents: Harlequin Shrimp Care